 Our projects intend to:

 1)To crowdsource information from patients to have more productive for health centre, thus having the specific medicines related to the seasonal diseases in the region

 (2) Create an agreement with a mobile company in Nicaragua.

 (3)Train the population on the are with first aid training.

-Intends to redesign health centers logistics by having a volunteer or nurse that through the help of infographics with the diseases symptoms will recollect data to send to the doctor.
-In this way the citizens who feel a discomfort of any kind can go ahead contact the healthcenter that will be near their area and through direct contact or through the volunteer (if they don’t know how to read or write) they will message the nearest doctor with the symptoms (that will be included on the infographic and labeled with numbers) and at the end send a message related to the state of the patients.
+Intends to redesign health centres logistics by having a volunteer or nurse that through the help of infographics with the diseases symptoms will recollect data to send to the doctor.
+In this way the citizens who feel a discomfort of any kind can go ahead contact the health center that will be near their area and through direct contact or the volunteer (if they don’t know how to read or write) they will message the nearest doctor with the symptoms (that will be included on the infographic and labeled with numbers) and at the end send a message related to the state of the patients.
 With “B” being bad, “S” Severe.

 The doctor will call the volunteer or nurse and answer the medical questions the patient might have and provide a diagnosis for the possible disease and indicate to the medical services of the Health Center Assistant which medications he/she should use with appropriate measures.

-To make an agreement with telephone companies physicians will have unlimited phone service to return the call to patients and support numbers will have under the 8-digit numbers because
+To make an agreement with telephone companies physicians will have unlimited phone service to return the call to patients and support numbers will have the 8-digit numbers because

 they will be corporate and easier to mark.

--Also we will be working collaboratively with the Ministry of health to provide vaccines and medications.
-The creation of a medical pantry would be of great benefit for the inhabitants and so they will not have to travel for hours just to get their medications.
+-Also, we will be working collaboratively with the Ministry of health to provide vaccines and medications.
+The creation of a medical pantry would be of great benefit for the inhabitants, and so they will not have to travel for hours just to get their medications.